 Please note that at this time, there are people on the waiting list who have not indicated their readiness to start (RDY=?).
 Some may decide to start.
 The Nursing Department does not know how many people say they are ready for winter until the deadline, so there is always a chance no matter where you are on the list.
 You may change your readiness goal by just submitting a new form if circumstances change.

 If you indicate on the Readiness Form that you are NOT READY, OR you do not return a Readiness Form, and people are selected to start after you on the list, your position on the Wait List will indicate that you have six more quarters to enter the nursing program without losing your seniority on the list.
-If you are passed over for Spring 2016, you would not lose your seniority until Spring 2017.
+If you are passed over for Fall 2016, you would not lose your seniority until Fall 2017.
 If you have previously received a notice from the Nursing Department about being passed over, you will be held to the time frame available to you in that notice.
 In this situation, you will see the last quarter you can enter in the comment field of your entry on the public waiting list (2END=Q/YYYY).

 Please note: Read the Social Security Number Admission Requirement announcement on the web site, if you are not a United States Citizen.